lsst-sitcom/sitcomtn-037/index.rst

 This work is being further tracked under `SITCOM-190 <https://jira.lsstcorp.org/browse/SITCOM-190>`_ which includes links to the detailed phased implementation plans and an evolving set of implementation JIRAs.

+We also recommend making use of existing URL interfaces to the RSP Portal image visualization tool, based on Firefly, so that, starting from the CVT, an individual detector image can be brought into Firefly for more detailed inspection.
+This also will provide an interim means of satisfying several of the above requirements at single-CCD scale while these capabilities are being brought into the CVT, including FAFF-REQ-020, FAFF-REQ-019, FAFF-REQ-011, FAFF-REQ-012, FAFF-REQ-015, FAFF-REQ-022, and FAFF-REQ-023, which are all existing Portal capabilities.

 .. _Deliverable 7:

 Deliverable 7: Catcher Development